schnerring/hugo-theme-gruvbox/README.md

 ## Quickstart

+The theme requires _extended_ Hugo because it uses Sass/SCSS.
+You'll also have to install Go because the theme uses Go modules.

 1. `git clone` the repository and `cd` into it
 2. Run `npm install` to install the dependencies
 3. Run `hugo server`